tedbauer/pushpin/docs/pages/01-getting-started/overview.md

 </html>
 ```

+Run `pushpin serve`.
 The Markdown content is compiled to HTML, and then inserted into templates via `content | safe`.

 Finally, navigate to `http://127.0.0.1:7878/example-section/example-page.html` to see the generated page.